Managing development

 Development pressure

-Major riverfront developments can also exert pressure on the Development Control Area and should be designed to enhance the quality if the river through the use of water sensitive urban design.
 Developments should also be built on the principle of enhancing public spaces along the waterfront to allow the community to continue to enjoy the highly regarded amenity of the rivers.

-There is a need to balance development with the strong community desire to conserve and enhance the riverine environment, protect its landscape amenity and maintain and improve public access to the rivers for a range of recreation activities.
+There is a need to balance development with the strong community desire to protect and enhance the riverine environment, protect its landscape amenity and maintain and improve public access to the rivers for a range of recreation activities.

 Kent Street Weir